redbrick/react-site/README.md

 ## Deployment

 1. git clone the repo.
-2. run npm install.
+2. run `yarn`.
-3. ensure the "homepage" in package.json is set correctly.
+3. ensure the `homepage` in `package.json` is set correctly.
-4. ensure this.dataURL is set to pull information from the correct JSON file.
+4. ensure `siteMetadata.dataURL` in `gatsby-config.js` is set to pull
+   information from the correct JSON file.
-5. run npm build.
+5. run `yarn build`.
 6. ensure there are no errors in the output.
-7. copy &amp; paste the .htaccess file located in the apache folder into the build folder.
-8. copy &amp; paste the static files in the build folder that has been created.
+7. copy &amp; paste the static files in the build folder that has been created.
    This is your site now :)

-- Ensure the JSON file this.dataURL is set to pull from is being regularly updated (~ once day)
+- Ensure the JSON file `siteMetadata.dataURL` is set to pull from is being regularly updated (~ once day)

-- As of 19/11/2019, the release of this site, the data.json file can be pulled from fraz.redbrick.dcu.ie/data.json
+- As of 19/11/2019, the release of this site, the `data.json` file can be pulled from `fraz.redbrick.dcu.ie/data.json`
   - This file is updated by a cron job running at 00:00 everyday. :)

 ## I want to make changes